-CICAD notes that Grenada has special processes for issuing authorizations for importing substances subject to international control for medical and scientific purposes; however, it does not have an updated register of individuals or companies importing substances subject to international control for medical and scientific purposes.
-Additionally, CICAD observes that the country does not have training activities for competent national authorities and health professionals on proper access to substances subject to international control solely for medical and scientific purposes.
-CICAD also notes that the country does not have a regulatory framework to govern the acquisition of substances subject to international control for medical and scientific purposes.
+CICAD notes with satisfaction that Guyana has special processes for issuing authorizations for the national production, import, and export of substances subject to international control for medical and scientific purposes and that it has an updated register of individuals or companies importing and exporting these substances.
+However, CICAD observes with concern that the country does not conduct training or awareness activities for competent national authorities and health professionals on proper access to substances subject to international control solely for medical and scientific purposes.
+On the other hand, CICAD notes that the country has a regulatory framework to govern the acquisition of substances subject to international control for medical and scientific purposes.